Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: More Details on the Theory

 \subsection{Detailed Theoretical Setup}

 \paragraph{Problem Formulation} We consider the \emph{active reasoning} where an LLM agent interacts with an external environment to acquire missing information and infer the solution via a sequence of actions and observations~\citep{zhou2025passive}.
-This can be modeled as a Partially Observable Markov Decision Process (POMDP), defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{O}, T, O, R, \gamma)$, where $\mathcal{S}$ is the space of unobservable latent states, $\mathcal{A}$ the action space, $\mathcal{O}$ the observation space, $T(s' \mid s,a)$ the transition dynamics, $O(o \mid s,a)$ the observation model, $R$ the reward function, and $\gamma$ the discount factor.
-In our work, we assume that the underlying latent state is fixed during an episode, and denote it as $s^\star$.
+This can be modeled as a Partially Observable Markov Decision Process (POMDP), defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{O}, T, O, R, \gamma)$, where $\mathcal{S}$ is the space of unobservable latent states, $\mathcal{A}$ the action space, $\mathcal{O}$ the observation space, $T$ the transition dynamics, $O$ the observation model, $R$ the reward function, and $\gamma$ the discount factor.
+At each step, the agent selects an action (question) $a_t\in\mathcal{A}$ based on a belief state $b_t\in\Delta(\mathcal{S})$, \textit{i.e.}, a distribution over latent states summarizing the interaction history.
+Note that the true latent state $s^\star\in\mathcal{S}$ is \textbf{\textit{unobservable}} to the agent ($s^\star$ is introduced solely for theoretical analysis); for analytical clarity, we assume $s^\star$ is \textbf{\textit{fixed}} within an episode.
+The environment returns an observation $o_t\in\mathcal{O}$ via $O(\cdot\mid s^\star,a_t)$, and the agent updates its belief to $b_{t+1}$ accordingly.

-An ideal Bayesian reasoner would maintain an \emph{oracle belief} distribution $b_t^* \in \Delta(\mathcal{S})$, \textit{i.e.}, a posterior over latent states given the full history of interactions.
+We consider two agentic reasoners operating under the same interaction protocol but differing in their belief-update mechanisms: an \textit{oracle} reasoner and an imperfect \textit{LLM} reasoner.
+An ideal oracle reasoner would maintain an \emph{oracle belief} distribution $b_t^* \in \Delta(\mathcal{S})$.
 Specifically, the oracle belief $b^\star$ is recursively updated via Bayes' rule $B^\star$ upon taking action $a$ and observing $o$:

 where $p_b(o\mid a):=\sum_{s'\in\gS} O(o\mid s',a)b_t^\star(s')$ is the Bayes-normalizer.